logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 the data will automatically be updated for these files.
 The number of files present, created, and updated, are summarised on the successful upload notification email.

-Refer to upload specification :ref:`file-format`.
+Refer to upload specification `File format <https://docs.pmhc-mds.com/en/v1/data-specification/upload-specification.html#file-format>`_.

 .. _enter-no-show-faq: